 Queensland COVID-19 update

-Queensland has eight new cases of coronavirus (COVID-19) to report today, bringing the state’s total cases to 1,143.
+Queensland has two new overseas-acquired cases of novel coronavirus (COVID-19) to report today, bringing the total cases to 1,070.

 It is vital that anyone in Queensland, especially if you’ve been interstate in the last 14 days, gets a COVID-19 test if you develop symptoms, even if mild.
 Symptoms may include fever, cough, sore throat, runny nose, shortness of breath, loss of smell or taste, and fatigue.

 There are testing facilities right across the state including GPs, fever clinics and pop up clinics.
-To find your nearest location, visit www.qld.gov.au/covid19testing.
+To find your nearest location, visit the Queensland Health website.

 The Queensland Health website now includes detailed information by Local Government Area on the number of active and recovered COVID-19 cases, likely source of infection, age and gender breakdowns of cases and number of self-quarantine notices.
 You can access this information at www.health.qld.gov.au/covid-data.